Protection of Aquatic Ecosystems in India’s Northeastern Himalay Region

 OBJECTIVES

-Outcome: State and local stakeholders are implementing their improved knowledge and management capacities for the conservation and sustainable, climate-friendly management of wild fish and invertebrate populations in 4 states of the North Eastern Region of India.
+State and local stakeholders are implementing their improved knowledge and management capacities for the conservation and sustainable, climate-friendly management of aquatic ecosystems in four states of the North Eastern region – Assam, Manipur, Meghalaya and Nagaland.

 DESCRIPTION

-Against this background, the overall project objective is to strengthen the conservation and sustainable use of the unique aquatic ecosystems in the region, which are the basis of life for millions of people.
-To this end, the capacities of relevant stakeholders for the participatory development of protection and sustainable use concepts for aquatic resources in selected river sections in four North Eastern states are being promoted.
-The developed concepts will then be validated in selected pilot projects.
-Relevant actors are the Indian administrative and research institutions concerned, but also local user groups.
+Against this background, the project aims to strengthen the conservation and sustainable use of the unique aquatic ecosystems in the region, which are the basis of life for millions of people.
+To this end, the capacities of relevant stakeholders for the participatory development of protection and sustainable use concepts for aquatic resources in selected river sections in four states – Assam, Manipur, Meghalaya and Nagaland are being promoted.
+These will then be validated in selected pilot projects.

 APPROACH/FIELD OF INTERVENTION